Philippines to protest Chinese ships presence amid troubled ties

 "Firing off diplomatic protest," Foreign Affairs Secretary Teodoro Locsin said in a Tweet on Friday.

-The Philippines has protested the presence of more than 100 Chinese fishing vessels off Thitu island, a tiny island it holds near China's militarized artificial island at Subi Reef.
+The Philippines has protested the presence of more than 100 Chinese fishing vessels off Thitu island, a tiny island it holds near China's militarised artificial island at Subi Reef.

-The latest protest centers on the lingering presence of two Chinese scientific research boats off the Philippines' Pacific coast, within the 200 mile EEZ.
+The latest protest centres on the lingering presence of two Chinese scientific research boats off the Philippines' Pacific coast, within the 200 mile EEZ.

 Lorenzana told news channel ANC that like other countries conducting research, or moving warships near its coastline, China should have informed the Philippines about it.